automuteus/automuteus/README.md

 If you are certain that you would prefer to self-host the bot, please follow any of the instructions on [automuteus/deploy](https://github.com/automuteus/deploy).

+# Developing

+Please refer to the instructions on [automuteus/deploy](https://github.com/automuteus/deploy).

 # Similar Projects

 - [Imposter](https://github.com/molenzwiebel/Impostor): Similar bot that uses private Discord channels instead of mute/deafen.
 Also uses a dummy player joining the game and "spectating" to get game information; no capture needed (although loses the 10th player slot).